scottaohara/accessibility_interview_questions/README.md

 - Describe instances where you might need to use `aria-live`.
     + What values (such as `assertive` or `polite`) might you give the attribute in different situations?
 - How would you mark-up an icon font or SVG that was for decorative purposes?
-- What are some issues with using CSS pseudo content?
+- How is CSS pseudo content treated by screen readers?
 - Describe the steps you take in reviewing or auditing a website or application for accessibility?
 - Describe an instance where an automated test would not flag a blatant accessibility error?
 - When should you use or recommend <abbr>ARIA</abbr> roles or attributes to solve an accessibility issue?